 Academic Exclusion and Re-admission Rules – Unisa

-Unisa in particular have recently given notice on what a student needs to achieve in order to avoid academic exclusion due to poor academic performance, namely:
+Recently, UNISA has given notice on what a student needs to achieve in order to avoid academic exclusion due to poor academic performance, namely:

 - A student must in the first academic year of registration pass at least 36 credits (students in the alternate pathway must pass at least 24 credits in the first year); and